 Lots of the Spanish economy was hit hard during the global financial crises 10 or so years ago.
 But the property market suffered particularly badly.
 In some areas, house prices dropped by as much as 30%.

 Over the last few years, Spain’s housing market has become far more stable, with house prices seeing a steady rise.
+In places like Ibiza, house prices have accelerated at a greater pace.
+This has made buying property in Ibiza a lucrative location for investors.
+It’s also incredibly popular for expats seeking a second home.

 Along with the obvious benefits of buying in Spain – year-round good weather and a relaxed atmosphere – the Spanish property market also entices expats, especially retirees.
 Lower real estate and living costs than other European cities mean that pensions and savings can go further than can back home.